 - Excellent vocabulary to understand passages and to write essay answers clearly and coherently.

-- You may familiarize yourself with the GRE revised General Test question types, by going through previous question papers, official practice materials, and other reliable sources.
+- You may familiarize yourself with the revised General Test question types, by going through previous question papers, official practice materials, and other reliable sources.
 This can provide you with an idea of what to expect on the test day and be prepared accordingly.

 - Practice maketh perfect.
 Practicing is very important for improving your English skills.
-You may do this by focusing on the relevant GRE English tasks like writing, reading comprehension, analysis, and summarizing.
+You may do this by focusing on the relevant English tasks like writing, reading comprehension, analysis, and summarizing.

 - Academic purposes

 For more information on the English content of the test, visit the official GRE website (http://www.ets.org/gre/revised_general/prepare/).

 The question types in the revised General Test Verbal Reasoning and Analytical Writing sections are designed to reflect the purpose of assessing your language skills.
 The English question types include comprehension, text completion, and sentence equivalence types in the Verbal Reasoning part; and analysis type in the Writing part.
 While some of the questions require you to select the only correct answer from a group of options, some others require that you choose all the correct answers from a given lot of options.